How to Trade Stocks in Three Easy Steps

 Once your account is set up, it’s time to fund it.
 For this step, most brokerages have two options.
 They either allow a one-time deposit or can facilitate recurring deposits made on a regular schedule.
 Either one works.
 But if you’re planning to take investing seriously, it can be helpful to set up recurring deposits.
 This simply ensures a set amount will be used for investing purposes on a regular basis.
 However, if you’re not quite ready to take this step yet, you can make a one-time deposit now and set up recurring deposits later.

 Now that you’ve got money in your account, you’re technically ready to start trading.
-But it’ll be helpful to learn some basic strategies from experts before you “YOLO” your hard-earned money with the latest meme stocks.
+But it’ll be helpful to learn some basic strategies from experts before you “YOLO” your hard-earned money into the latest meme stocks.

 A Little Know-How Before You Get Started